 Trainer Selection & Onboarding (20%)

-a.
-Conduct instructional task debriefs and fit interviews for potential candidates to finalize their selection as Generation trainers
+- Conduct instructional task debriefs and fit interviews for potential candidates to finalize their selection as Generation trainers/instructors and TAs

-b.
-Customize standardized templates, onboarding agendas, and sessions plans to lead trainings with Generation trainers.
+- Customize standardized templates, onboarding agendas, and localization of sessions

-d.
-Collect and evaluate data before, during, and after onboarding and trainings to identify lessons learned and any additional support needs for trainers.
+- Collect and evaluate data before, during, and after onboarding and trainings to identify lessons learned and any additional support needs for trainers

 Communications & Stakeholder Engagement (20%)

-c.
-Communicate important updates and information about trainer development to Operations staff and other relevant stakeholders.
+- Communicate important updates and information about trainer development to Operations staff and other relevant stakeholders

-d.
-Resolve issues with key stakeholders (e.g., participants, Operations staff, trainers, parents, etc.), escalating issues as needed.
+- Resolve issues with key stakeholders (e.g., participants, Operations staff, trainers, partners etc.), escalating issues as needed

 Other Responsibilities (10%)

-a.
-Set professional and personal goals to develop as an Instructional Coach.
+- Set professional and personal goals to develop as a Instructional Coach

-b.
-Support the management of training centers (e.g., ensuring materials are ready, etc.).
+- Support the management of training program/centers (e.g., ensuring materials are ready, etc.)

-c.
-Substitute for trainers in case of absence/attrition.
+- Substitute for trainers in case of absence/attrition

 Worldwide, more than 75 million young people are unemployed.
 But many employers can’t find people with the skills they need for entry-level jobs.
 Generation was created in 2014 to help bridge this gap—at speed and scale.